volhadl/aqajs/Readme.md

 ##### How to start?:
-- Install nodejs
+Install dependencies:
-- Run `npm install` via terminal
+`npm install`
-- Run `npm install cypress --save-dev` via terminal

 ##### How to run tests loclaly
-Run following command via terminal:
+Run the following command via the terminal to run tests with reporting:
-- `npx cypress open`
-- `npx cypress run --headless --browser chrome`
+- `npm run cypress:test`
+Run the following command to open report:
+- `open cypress/reports/report.html`